Damienlee69/agregarr-docs/docs/creating-a-collection.md

 This overrides the main sync schedule (default 12 hours), if you want the collection to be synced more or less frequently.

-To configure the sync schedule from the defualt 12 hours, got to Settings → Jobs.
+To configure the main sync schedule from the defualt 12 hours, got to Settings → Jobs.

 ## Download Settings